caberger/swift-tutorial/rest/android/ToDo/readme.md

-# Jetpack Compose in Java with kotlin as replacement for layout.xml
+# Jetpack Compose in Java

+This app demonstrates how to use well established java jakarta practices to implement an Android Jetpack Compose Application.

+The following enterprise apis are used

+- Microprofile config to store configuration settings in application.properties
+- Microprofile reasteasy to consume rest - apis
+- Dagger to implement Dependency Injection with jakarta.inject.Inject;
+- RxJava to handle the Single [Source Of Truth](https://redux.js.org/understanding/thinking-in-redux/motivation) design pattern (see also Immer.jaba)

 ## Building